 Cajun Seasoning Uses:

-If you’re a fan of cajun cuisine then a small jar of cajun seasoning is a must in your pantry.
-Feel free to season veggies, salmon, steak, shrimp, and ground beef with this delicious cajun seasoning.
+If you’re a fan of Cajun cuisine then a small jar of Cajun seasoning is a must in your pantry.
+Here’s a list of some of the tasty foods you can season with Cajun spices:

 I included salt in this recipe but feel free to completely omit the salt and make this a salt-free cajun seasoning blend.